DEFINE

 statement.

-Currently, only the built-in roles OWNER
+Currently, only the built-in roles OWNER, EDITOR and VIEWER are available.

 Role | Description |